-Test all permeable surfaces by throwing a bucket of water on the surface.
+Permeable pavement driveways can be tested by simply throwing a bucket of water on the surface.
 If anything runs off the surface or puddles, additional testing is necessary prior to accepting the construction.
-As directed by the Administrator or designee, test with a 6-inch ring infiltrometer or sprinkle Infiltrometer.
+Permeable pavement roads may initially be tested with the bucket test described above.
+In addition , test the initial infiltration with a 6-inch ring, sealed at the base to the road surface, or with a sprinkler infiltrometer.
 Wet the road surface continuously for 10 minutes.
-Test to determine compliance with the 10 inches per hour minimum infiltration rate.
-For facilities designed to infiltrate, the bucket test shall be completed annually.
+Test to determine compliance with the 20 inches per hour minimum infiltration rate.
+Use of ASTM C1701 or ASTM C1781, as appropriate, is also recommended. annually.
 Test documentation shall be retained with maintenance records and submitted with the engineer's inspection report at project completion.

-2.2.8 LID.11 Full Dispersion
+2.2.11 LID.11 Full Dispersion